 More Ridiculousness in Irish Regulation and The Stupidity of Bank of Ireland

 I have posted in the past about some of the stupid ways things are done in Ireland.
-The electricity meter system for example, but the winner of the stupidest most ridicules experience in mindless bureaucracy is the banking system.
+The electricity meter system for example, but the winner of the dumbest most ridicules experience in mindless bureaucracy is the banking system.

 As mentioned in my most recent post I moved apartments.
-As most people do when they move, they call the places they deal with and update address.
-So, I did this with Bank of Ireland, which I received a response that I need to provide one of the following as proof of address.
+As most people do when they move, they call the places they deal with and update their addresses.
+So, I did this with Bank of Ireland, for which I received a response that I need to provide one of the following as proof of address.
 To be clear, that the fact that I am able to verify all my account information doesn’t allow me to change my address.